Characters: Fire Emblem Awakening Grima And The Grimleal

 - Attack Its Weak Point: The Hierophant body serves as Grima's weak spot.

 - Badass: Especially in Lunatic+ of the main game or Lunatic in Future Past arc.
 Ignis, Pavise+, Dragonskin, and Rightful God in the former; Aegis, Dragonskin, Hawkeye, Pavise, and Rightful God in the latter.
 Very deserving of the Final Boss role.

 - Bad Future: It creates a particularly nasty Zombie Apocalypse kind.

-- Bigger Bad: As Validar is subservient to him and sought to awaken him.
+- Bigger Bad: As Validar is subservient to it and sought to awaken it.

 - Big "NO!": Their last word, if you kill them.

 - Bond Creatures: In the main story, the class "Grima" is kind of a subtler variation of this.
 Future Grima can tap into present Grima's power, but if Grima from the Bad Future is defeated, present Grima is defeated as well.